dhruvkhanna38/dhruvkhanna38/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=iampavangandhi.iampavangandhi&style=flat-square&color=0088cc)

-I am a 25-year-old Software Engineer from New Delhi, India.
+I am a Software Engineer from Seattle, Washington.

 I graduated with a Bachelor's degree in Engineering from Netaji Subhas Institue of Technology, New Delhi.
-Currently, I am a master's student at the University of Washington majoring in Information Management with specializations in Data Science and Product Management.
+Currently, I am a master's student at the University of Washington, Seattle majoring in Information Management with specializations in Data Science and Product Management.

 I have a passion for problem-solving and pioneering first-principle thinking, driven by purpose and fueled by the challenge of finding solutions, with a strong foundation in Javascript, Nodejs, MongoDB, React, AWS, etc.